To develop, operate, and provide quality housing in sustainable communities of choice for residents of diverse incomes.

 Commissioners serve staggered three-year terms and, as the governing body, set policies that govern the operations of INLIVIAN and chart the direction of current and future programs.
 This board ensures that we operate within the law and according to HUD regulations.
 New policies or acts of business requested by the CEO must first be approved or authorized through the Board of Commissioners before they are put into practice.

-Download this month’s Board Meeting Notice.
+Download this month’s Committee Meeting Notice.

 Shirley Fulton is perhaps the most recognizable figure in Mecklenburg County, having spent over 20 years in the court as Senior Resident Superior Court Judge, Resident Superior Court Judge, District Court Judge, and Assistant District Attorney.
 In 2006, Judge Fulton was recognized by “Super Lawyers” magazine, as a Charlotte Super Lawyer, a distinction earned by only 5% of the practicing lawyers in a given state or region.